MadKudu/developers/source/index.html.md

 propoerties.customer_fit.score | number | The standard MadKudu Customer Fit score which ranges from 0 to 100
-properties.customer_fit.top_signals | array | The standard MadKudu Customer Fit signals presented in array format where each signal line is shown in name, value and type properties.customer_fit.top_signals_formatted | string | The standard MadKudu Customer Fit signals presented all in one string
+properties.customer_fit.top_signals | array | The standard MadKudu Customer Fit signals presented in array format where each signal line is shown in name, value and type properties.customer_fit.top_signals_formatted | string | The standard MadKudu Customer Fit signals presented all in one string properties.predicted_value | number | (Optional) The  value of a lead before they have reached the end of the funnel (aka made a purchase), based on the historical value of similar leads who have made the purchase.

 ### Company properties